marcelarie/tarea/README.md

 That's it, every new shell session re‑generates completions, so they stay in sync with your installed `tarea` version.

 ### Display

-* Each task shows an 8‑character UUID prefix, status, name, and the creation timestamp.
+- Each task shows an 8‑character UUID prefix, status, name, and the creation timestamp.

 ### Bugs

 - [x] When running --show it uses the id of the --all list not the pending default list
+- [ ] --name does not work with other commands like --done --standby --pending etc
 - [ ] Improve is_due_soon, should work differently

 ### Todo